Skip to main content

 Kuo Chuan Presbyterian Primary School (KCPPS)

-KCPPS is the South 7 Cluster's Centre of Excellence for English Language, with an E-Cube Applied Learning Programme that emphasises STEM through hands-on mathematics explorations.
+KCPPS is the South 7 Cluster's Centre of Excellence for English Language, with an E-Cube (Engage, Excite, Express) Applied Learning Programme that develops creative expression and environmental awareness through drama, choral reading, and student performances.

 Common Strengths